ap13ski/IEEE754-Converter/README.md

 # IEEE754-Converter
-A simple C++ program using pure WinAPI to compute various representations of single- and double-precision floating-point numbers based on IEEE-754 standard.
+A simple C++ program using pure WinAPI for generating various representations of single- and double-precision floating-point numbers based on IEEE-754 standard.

 You can download the compiled files `ieee754_converter_x64.exe` and `ieee754_converter_x32.exe` on the [release page](https://github.com/ap13ski/IEEE754-Converter/releases/tag/release).